byro23/Advanced_Algorithms_AT1/README.md

 To run the project, first ensure the project is configured through CMake.
 If using CLion, this will be done automatically.
 If configuring manually, please follow the available [CMake documentation.](https://cmake.org/cmake/help/latest/guide/tutorial/index.html)

-Once configured through CMake, build and run the project either through the executable or by clicking run (with main as configured target) on CLion.
+Once configured through CMake, build and run the project either through the executable or by clicking run (with main as target) on CLion.